palantir/gradle-docker/readme.md

 To build a docker container, run the `docker` task.
 To push that container to a docker repository, run the `dockerPush` task.

 Tag and Push tasks for each tag will be generated for each provided `tags` entry.

+**Docker Environment Variables**
+- `GRADLE_DOCKER_BINARY` the path to the Docker binary to use; defaults to `docker` (and relies on any operating system specific behaviour to resolve it, which [sometimes should not be relied upon](https://github.com/palantir/gradle-docker/issues/162)).

 **Examples**